y-ich/worker-rmi/README.md

 That's all and should work.

+One important note is that all Transferable ojects in arguments and a return value transfer in transferList.
+So you cannot access these objects after invoking the remote method or returning a result respectively.

-If you hope that client side is a worker and server side is a DOM JS, no problems.
+If you want that client side is a worker and server side is a DOM JS, no problems.
 The client side is same, and in the server side, the code looks like follows.

     const worker = new Worker('js/worker.js');
     resigterWorkerRMI(worker, Foo);